RaspberryPiFoundation/picamzero/docs/camera.md

-### Camera
+# Camera

+The first thing you must do in any `picamzero` program is create a camera.

-All programs which use picamzero first require you to create a camera object, which is as simple as adding these two lines of code at the start of your file:
+Add these two lines of code at the start of your program:

 ```
 from picamzero import Camera
 cam = Camera()
 ```

-The `Camera` object we have created in the example is called `cam`, but you can call yours something different if you prefer.
+The `Camera` in the example is called `cam`, but you can call yours something different if you prefer.

 The camera can do three basic things: